Our prosecution guidelines

 Factors favouring prosecution are:

-- conformity with IR compliance strategies, especially current risk factors (e.g. hiding profits of real estate sales or a restaurant business)
+- conformity with IR compliance strategies, especially current risk factors (e.g. hiding profits of real estate sales or failing to declare cash jobs/sales)

 - a history of non-compliance (not restricted to previous convictions)